 Abstract:

-This study investigated eleven first-pass heart-milled flours within the low-gluten wheat flour milling system.
+This study investigated eleven first-pass reduction flours within the low-gluten wheat flour milling system.
 The quality characteristics of these flours were evaluated, including protein content, wet gluten content, particle size, processing precision, whiteness, farinograph properties, and gelatinization properties.
 Additionally, the

 1, 1M